replicatedhq/kurl.sh/src/markdown-pages/install-with-kurl/system-requirements.md

 ### Overall Disk Space Requirements

 Kurl requires a **minimum of 100 GB** of disk space per node, with a recommendation for disks of **at least 256 GB** to accommodate growth and optimal performance.
-Important to note that disk usage can vary based on container image sizes, ephemeral data, and specific application requirements.
+It is important to note that disk usage can vary based on container image sizes, ephemeral data, and specific application requirements.

 ### Storage Provisioner Add-Ons